khangnghiem/khangnghiem.github.io/_sources/3.books/design/universal_principles_of_design/important_principles.md

 An element that limits the overall performance of the system of which it is part.
 A reverse salient is a metaphor that borrows from military parlance, referring to a section of an advancing military force that lags behind and impedes the rest of the force from achieving its objective.

-# 158. Root Cause

-The key initiating cause in a sequence of events that leads to an event of interest.

-# 159. Rosetta Stone

-A strategy for communicating novel information using elements of common understanding.

-# 160. Rule of Thirds

-A technique of composition in which a medium is divided into thirds.

-# 161. Saint-Venant’s Principle

-Local effects of loads on structures have negligible global effects.

-# 162. Satisficing

-A problem-solving strategy that seeks a satisfactory versus optimal solution.

 # 163. Savanna Preference

 A preference for savanna-like environments over other types of environments.